 These symptoms signal polycythemia, a condition where the body produces

-Doctors cannot cure polycythemia, so treatment tends to focus on symptom management.
+Doctors cannot cure polycythemia, so treatment focuses on symptom management.
 The main goal is to avoid stroke and deep vein thrombosis (DVT), which is a blood clot usually occurring in a deep vein in the leg.

 In some cases, dehydration causes polycythemia.
-When a person does not drink enough, their plasma levels drop, and this increases the proportion of red blood cells in their blood volume.
+When a person does not drink enough, their plasma levels drop, increasing the proportion of red blood cells in their blood volume.
 A person can lower their red blood cell count by rehydrating.

 Some conditions that can cause high hematocrit levels include: